Bulk-Loader im Vergleich: Vor- und Nachteile beliebter Modelle

 Disadvantages:

-• Only available used (since the 1990s no longer produced) [31][36]
+• Only available used (no longer produced since the 1990s) [31][36]

-• Heavy cleaning in case of dust in the gears [26]
+• Heavy cleaning needed for dust in the gears [26]

 Comparison table

-Legacypro Lloyd 50 € 1 Rahmen Standard cassettes
+Legacypro Lloyd 50 € 1 frame Standard cassettes

 Conclusion

-The AP Bobinquick Junior remains the measure of things for perfectionists [1][6], while the Legacypro Lloyd the budget alternative for occasional users is [2][7].
-Those who own historical cameras should look for Alden 74 or Watson-Keep an eye out for loaders [25][9].
+The AP Bobinquick Junior remains the benchmark for perfectionists [1][6], while the Legacypro Lloyd is the budget alternative for occasional users [2][7].
+If you own vintage cameras, you should look out for Alden 74 or Watson loaders [25][9].
 All models require care when loading – an accidentally opened lid ruins the entire bulk roll [3][16].
-Otherwise, there are some rarer bulk loaders on the used market that are not listed in this article.
-Those who want to search for themselves can look for devices from Computol, Ducati, Kodak Day-Load, RF Hunter "Wasp", Kaiser, Ansco & more.
+Otherwise, there are some rarer bulk loaders on the used market not listed in this article.
+Those who want to search themselves can look for devices from Computol, Ducati, Kodak Day-Load, RF Hunter "Wasp", Kaiser, Ansco & more.

-Tip: Clean the felt light sliders regularly with isopropyl alcohol and check used loaders for cracks in the housing [9][14].
+Tip: Regularly clean the felt light sliders with isopropyl alcohol and check used loaders for cracks in the housing [9][14].

-After portioning, the film must of course also be equipped with a tab for threading.
-We offer two templates for this purpose:
+After portioning, the film naturally also needs a tab for threading.
+We offer two templates for this:

 1. Short standard template

-2. Long 10cm template specifically for LTM Leicas similar to model Ablon
+2. Long 10cm template specially for LTM Leicas similar model Ablon

 Sources: